Linuxbrew/brew/share/doc/homebrew/Maintainer-Guidelines.md

 `:optional` and `:recommended` modifiers as appropriate.

 Depend on as little stuff as possible.
 Disable X11 functionality by default.
-For example, we build Wireshark, but not the monolithic GUI.
-If users want that, they should just grab the DMG that Wireshark themselves provide.
+For example, we build Wireshark, but not the heavy GTK/Qt GUI by default.

 Homebrew is about Unix software.
 Stuff that builds to an `.app` should probably be in Homebrew Cask instead.

 ### Naming
-The name is the strictest item, because we can’t change it afterwards.
+The name is the strictest item, because avoiding a later name change is desirable.

 Choose a name that’s the most common name for the project.
-For example, we chose `objective-caml`, but we should have chosen `ocaml`.
+For example, we initially chose `objective-caml` but we should have chosen `ocaml`.
 Choose what people say to each other when talking about the project.

-Add other names as aliases as symlinks in `Library/Aliases`.
+Add other names as aliases as symlinks in `Aliases` in the tap root.
 Ensure the name referenced on the homepage is one of these, as it may be different and have underscores and hyphens and so on.

-We don’t allow versions in formula names (e.g. `bash4.rb`); these should be in the `homebrew/versions` tap.
-This is sometimes frustrating, but we’re trying to solve this properly. (`python3.rb` is a rare exception, because it’s basically a “new” language and installs no conflicting executables.)
+We mostly don’t allow versions in formula names (e.g. `bash4.rb`); these should be in the `homebrew/versions` tap. (`python3.rb` is a rare exception, because it’s basically a “new” language and installs no conflicting executables.)

 For now, if someone submits a formula like this, we’ll leave them in their own tree.

 ### Merging, rebasing, cherry-picking
-Merging is mainly useful when new work is being done.
-Please use `brew pull` (or `rebase`/`cherry-pick` contributions) rather than fill Homebrew's Git history up with noisy merge commits.
+Merging should be done in the brew repo to preserve history & GPG commit signing, and squash/merge via GitHub should be used for formulae where those formulae don't need bottles or the change does not require new bottles to be pulled.
+Otherwise, you should use `brew pull` (or `rebase`/`cherry-pick` contributions).

 Don’t `rebase` until you finally `push`.
 Once `master` is pushed, you can’t `rebase` : **you’re a maintainer now!**